Greenhouse Shading Guidelines

 weight and easy handling.
 They do roll up easily and do not unravel when

 cut to size.
 Life of the material is 5-10 years.
+Available in Green 60%

-to prevent fraying and pre-grommeted for easy tie-down.
+hemmed to prevent fraying and pre-grommeted for easy tie-down.

 Liquid Shading Compounds